Teens seen on video attacking Walgreens employee in Missouri

 Officers said the Walgreens employee is OK but wants to press charges.

-FOX4 reached out to Walgreens but the company didn’t have a comment.
+WDAF-TV reached out to Walgreens, but the company didn’t have a comment.